edgewood1/blog/JS-ecology/0-ecology.md

 These tools bundle and optimize your application source code and assets into files that can run in the browser.

-File	Tool	Purpose
+Webpack	Defines how modules are bundled / webpack.config.js Vite	Lightweight alternative to Webpack / vite.config.js Next.js	App-specific build and runtime behavior / next.config.js
-webpack.config.js	Webpack	Defines how modules are bundled vite.config.js	Vite	Lightweight alternative to Webpack next.config.js	Next.js	App-specific build and runtime behavior rollup.config.js	Rollup	Used for bundling libraries (often ESM-based)
+Rollup	Used for bundling libraries (often ESM-based) / rollup.config.js

 ➡️ Category name: “Bundlers & Build Tools”
 These tools control the build pipeline and how modules get resolved, transformed, and shipped.